getbubblenow/bubble/docs/launch-node-from-local.md

 In the "Bubble Type" drop-down, ensure that "Fork Bubble" is selected.

+In the "Fork Host" field, enter the fully-qualified domain name (FQDN) that the Bubble will be known as.
+The FQDN has the form `host.net.domain`, where `host` and `net` identify the Bubble and can be whatever you want (at least 3 characters each), and `domain` is the domain that's been selected in the "Domain" field.

+For example, if you selected `example.com` in the "Domain" field, you could enter `foo.bar.example.com` as the Fork Host.

+You will also need to specify an admin email login -- it must be different than your current login.

 Choose your other configuration options, then click the "Launch Your Bubble!" button kick things off.

 The screen will refresh and show a progress meter, as in the screenshot below.